iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.11.1/report.md

 > Needs to be available everywhere.
 I'm.
 In CT where it's bad.<br> :date: __2020-04-08 00:15:30__

 > Just installed the app from play store, The app asks me to upgrade to the latest version which isn't available<br> :date: __2020-03-19 07:14:20__

-> Stopped working on my phone when I need it.
-Says I have to update the app, but there's no update<br> :date: __2020-03-19 05:11:21__